dodeeric/pdf2epubEX/README.md

 ### Prerequisites

-You need to install Docker which is available for all computer OS: Windows, MacOS, Linux and Unix.
+You need to install Docker which is available for all computer operating systems: Linux, Windows and MacOS.
 See [here](https://docs.docker.com/engine/install).

 ## Parameters